hashicorp/nomad/website/source/api/json-jobs.html.md

 {
   "LogConfig": {
     "MaxFiles": 3,
-    "MaxFileSizeMB": 10
+    "MaxFileSizeMB": 10,
+    "Suffix": ".json"
   }
 }
 ```

 In the above example we have asked Nomad to retain 3 rotated files for both
 `stderr` and `stdout` and size of each file is 10 MB.
 The minimum disk space that
 would be required for the task would be 60 MB.
+And each file will be appended with
+`.json` extension

 ### Artifact